dnmfarrell/jp/README.md

     1
     [2,3]

+#### .idx
+Pops an integer and an array off the stack, pushing the element from the array which matches the index number.
+Index number must be 0 or higher.
+Pushes nothing if the index number is greater than the array length.

+  jp '["foo","bar","baz"]' 1 .idx
+  "bar"

 #### .k
 Pops an object off the stack, pushing the first key back on the stack.
 See also `.v`.